nodir-sulaymonov/ConectJDBC/README.md

 # ConectJDBC

-1. Create Datbase - PostgreSQL.
+1. Create Database - PostgreSQL.
 2. Querys crete tables
 3. Read csv and write in Postgres
 4. Read query and write in file(.xls)